 - collaborating with teachers to provide activities that tie in the library and its resources to what is happening in the classroom

 For information about when your child visits the library each week and the number of books they are allowed to check out, please visit the Schedule section of this website.

-The Spring Book Fair will be held in March to coordinate with March is Reading Month.
-Stay tuned to learn more about the Fair's offerings and opportunities for volunteering.
+The Spring Book Fair will be held on March 19-21 to coordinate with March is Reading Month.
+If you are interested in volunteering at the Fair, please call the library at 321-1681.